feathersui/feathersui-starling/documentation/help/markdown/slider.md

 This section only explains how to access the maximum track sub-component.
 Please read [How to use the Feathers `Button` component](button.html) for full details about the skinning properties that are available on `Button` components.

 The slider's maximum track may be skinned similarly to the minimum track.
-The style name to use with [themes](themes.html) is `DefaulterSlider_CHILD_STYLE_NAME_MAXIMUM_TRACK` or you can customize the style name with `customMaximumTrackStyleName`.
-If you aren't using a theme, then you can use `maximumTrackFactory` and `maximumTrackProperties`.
+The style name to use with [themes](themes.html) is [`Slider.DEFAULT_CHILD_STYLE_NAME_MAXIMUM_TRACK`](../api-reference/feathers/controls/Slider.html#DEFAULT_CHILD_STYLE_NAME_MAXIMUM_TRACK) or you can customize the style name with [`customMaximumTrackStyleName`](../api-reference/feathers/controls/Slider.html#customMaximumTrackStyleName).
+If you aren't using a theme, then you can use [`maximumTrackFactory`](../api-reference/feathers/controls/Slider.html#maximumTrackFactory) and [`maximumTrackProperties`](../api-reference/feathers/controls/Slider.html#maximumTrackProperties).

 ### No Thumb

-A slider also provides a `showThumb` property.
+A slider also provides a [`showThumb`](../api-reference/feathers/controls/Slider.html#showThumb) property.
 If set to `false`, the thumb will be hidden, and the track will become draggable instead.
 Combine this with a minimum and a maximum track to have a slider that "fills" with a color as the value increases.

 ## Related Links